sbt/website/src/reference/02-DetailTopics/01-Using-sbt/05-Triggered-Execution.md

 sets the banner that is printed while the watch process is waiting for file or input events.
 The inputs are the iteration count, the current project and the commands to run.
-The default message includes instructions for terminating the watch or manually triggering a rebuild.
+The default message includes instructions for terminating the watch or displaying all available options.
 This banner is only displayed if `watchOnIteration` logs the result of `watchStartMessage`.

 - `watchOnIteration: (Int, ProjectRef, Seq[String]) => Watch.Action` a
 function that is evaluated before waiting for source or input events.
 It